PaskLab/adastry-ui/docs/docs/services/shared-pool.md

 ## Rewards and Fees split

 Rewards will be displayed accordingly with the stake share of an account, regardless to which account they are sent.
-Operation fees will be split equally between all owners account regardless of their stake share.
+Operation fees will be split equally between all owners accounts regardless of their stake share.

 If pools owners have a different arrangement regarding pool fees, the **stake share** can be used to recalculate the fees share.